SmartlyDressedGames/Legally-Distinct-Missile/README.md

 		- [ ] Fix /god.
 		- [ ] Fix /p (not readable at all).
 - [ ] Keep backward compatibility.
-- [ ] CI/CD and nightly builds with RocketMod .dlls.
 - [ ] Collect a Team with a direct access to the repo edit without admins help.

 After plan is finished -> Add new plans, keep coding, and don't forget to accept PR or issues.